srees1988/srees1988.github.io/_posts/2019-10-01-rserver-on-gcloud.md

 ### Details

-In a real-world scenario, cloud computing and machine learning goes hand-in-hand to build, transform and scale predictive modelling projects.
+In a real-world scenario, cloud computing and machine learning go hand-in-hand to build, transform and scale predictive modelling projects.
 Being a Linux server application, R Studio server is one of the best solutions that could be hosted on Google Cloud (or Amazon Web Service or Azure) to automatically process large volumes of data in SQL/ R/ Python in a centralized manner.
 Here's a step-by-step approach on how to configure a fully functional R Studio Server on Google Cloud:

-1. Configure a virtual machine instance (Ubuntu OS) on Google Cloud.
+1) Configure a virtual machine instance (Ubuntu OS) on Google Cloud.

-2. Install R and R Studio Server on the Virtual Machine.
+2) Install R and R Studio Server on the Virtual Machine.

-3. Create users and groups.
+3) Create users and groups.

-4. Schedule and run R scripts using cronR package.
+4) Schedule and run R scripts using cronR package.

 <style>
 body {